MIMIC-LOGICS/Mouse-Synthesizer/README.md

   <img src="https://github.com/MIMIC-LOGICS/Mouse-Synthesizer/blob/main/images/frequency/sample_200HZ.png">

 - Customizable <b>Screen dimension</b><br>
-  Define a screen dimension, so that the natural evolution of the mouse trajectory will be bounded to the choosen box dimension.
+  Define a custom screen dimension, so that the natural evolution of the mouse trajectory will be bounded to the choosen box dimension.
-  In other terms, the mouse trajectory will be confined to the screen.
+  In other terms, the mouse trajectory will not end outside the screen.
+In the example below the screen used was 1280x1280.
   <img src="https://raw.githubusercontent.com/MIMIC-LOGICS/Mouse-Synthesizer/main/images/self-correcting/self-correcting4.png">